ShaillyL/ShaillyL/README.md

 - 👋 Hi, I’m Shailly
 - 👀 I’m interested in TI
-- 🌱 I’m currently learning
+- 🌱 I’m currently learning With the life
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me My location is my home
-- 😄 Pronouns: SOU MACHO
+- 😄 Pronouns: I'm Macho
-- ⚡ Fun fact: ...
+- ⚡ Fun fact:

 <!---
 ShaillyL/ShaillyL is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.